Knowing where your business stands relative to the industry is key for setting goals and measuring growth as a business owner.

 - Transit time

-- Monetary value of booked orders
+- The monetary value of booked orders

 Another important indicator is the Debt-Equity ratio, which measures the amount of financial leverage (credit/loans) you are utilizing relative to your owned assets.
 A low debt-equity ratio means you may not be utilizing debt efficiently to take on new projects or expand, while a high debt-equity ratio puts your business at a higher risk of bankruptcy.
 It is important to find a balance between the two, and access high-quality financing options at a sustainable interest rate.